 In practice, the 180-day rule is currently not enforced on returning visitors (e.g. those who cross the border with Georgia or Iran and come back); only uninterrupted stays of over 180 days are punishable by a fine of up to $209, payable upon exiting the country.

 Countries the Citizens of Which Can Travel to Armenia Visa-Free (Click to Expand)

 Holders of refugee travel documents issued by the above-mentioned countries will need to obtain a visa (on arrival, online or through the embassy).

 Visa on Arrival

-Armenia re-introduces visas on arrival in July 2022.
+Armenia re-introduced visas on arrival on July 5, 2022.
 Nationals of certain countries as well as visa or residence permit holders of certain countries are eligible to get a visa on arrival.
 Visas on arrival are also issued to ethnic Armenians and family members (parent, child, spouse, brother, sister) of Armenian citizens, irrespective of their citizenship.

 Nationals of the Following Countries

 Holders of Valid Visas or Temporary or Permanent Residence Cards Issued by the Following Countries (Except Nationals of Countries Who Need an Embassy-Issued Sticker Visa)